When is the best time to go to the Simien Mountains?

 Which season is best for wildlife?

-The famous Gelada Monkey, Walia Ibex, Ethiopian Wolf, and birdlife of the Simien Mountains can be seen year-round.
+Much of the wildlife in the Simien Mountains can be seen year-round, including the famous Gelada Monkey, Walia Ibex, Ethiopian Wolf, and birdlife of the Simiens.
 Sightings of Geladas are all but guaranteed, as they have become accustomed to humans.
 Walia Ibex are harder to find, particularly on misty days.
 Your best chance for seeing Walia is around the Chennek campsite.
 Birdlife in the Simiens is abundant, but of course clearer skies make for better sightings.

 The endemic Ethiopian Wolf is seldom spotted in the Simiens.
 The size of the park combined with the limited population make sightings very rare.
 If you want to see Ethiopian Wolves, your best bet is to take a trip to the Bale Mountains in the south of the country.